jfrog/artifactory-user-plugins/metadata/expirePackagesMetadata/README.md

 Features
 --------

 This plugin runs every time a download request is received.
-It will expire the artifact local cache when:
+It will force a check for expiry when:

 - Artifact belongs to a remote repository
 - Artifact local cache is older than 30 minutes
 - Artifact name ends with `PACKAGES.gz` or `Packages.gz`

-The expiry mechanism will force the artifact to be downloaded again from the remote repository.
+The expiry mechanism may force the artifact to be downloaded again from the remote repository.
 This can fix issues with CRAN metadata sync and with Debian metadata.

 Execution
 ---------